A Tuber of a Gourd

 I found him trying to pay off a performer with $200 to “not deal with me” was incredibly unethical and has nothing to do with me.

-The plan was already for the wig to be delivered to the bar for pick-up, so if I couldn’t do that then I saw his comments as a refusal of my initial offer nullifying any agreement he felt we were in anyway.
+The plan was already for the wig to be delivered to the bar for pick-up, so if I couldn’t do that then I saw his comments as a refusal of my initial offer nullifying any so-called agreement he felt we were in anyway.

 Part of the deal he would pedal to me is that I would receive exposure to expand my client base, but suddenly I was a “poacher” when I’m expressing my displeasure with how all of this had been handled.

-Credit: Amethyst as Tan Mom on RuPaul’s Drag Race (Season 15 Episode 4: "Supersized Snatch Game" on MTV)
+Image Credit: Amethyst as Tan Mom on RuPaul’s Drag Race (Season 15 Episode 4: "Supersized Snatch Game" on MTV)

 Normally, I don’t give a damn about this stuff, but it’s just gross that something good was turned into something so shitty; the texts I received from John suggested to me that it wasn’t important enough to him — but it was somehow important enough for him to publicly bash me.
-It was however truly laughable to read that my outreach to give great hair to local drag queens turned into me “poaching” them as customers.
-Even in John’s previous texts, I felt I was getting conflicting and contradictory nonsense from him, so I didn’t take what he was saying to heart – but his many accusations took the cake.
+It was however laughable to read that my outreach to give great hair to local drag queens turned into me “poaching” them as customers.
+Even in John’s previous texts, I felt I was getting conflicting and contradictory nonsense from him, so I couldn’t take what he was saying to heart – but his many accusations took the cake.

 The whole reason I was interested in sponsoring the contest in the first place was to get closer to the local drag community and provide them services on-site, backstage during shows like a bootblack at a leather night because at the time my services were geared toward the queens and no one was offering such a thing.
-I was and still am the original “bootblack of drag” here in CT.
+I was and still am the original “bootblack of drag” here in CT though.